 When doing hydration challenges, water cleanses, any similar trend, and just getting in your recommended daily water, the most common thing to hear is “Ugh!
 I hate how water tastes.”
 And then when they say “I’ll just drink lots of juice”, the hydration police attack them.
 I hate to play devil’s advocate, but they do have a point.

 What Is the Purpose Of Detox Water?

 A lot of juices, even natural fruit juices, have so much concentrated sugar.
-When drank at very high amounts, you're adding so much sugar and calories that you are probably not considering.
-It's good when you're trying to add more fruit to your diet, because it tastes so good you have no problem eating it.
-However, you have to consider that when you eat a whole fruit, the pulp and skin probably have fiber that fill you up.
+When drank in very high amounts, you’re adding so much sugar and calories that you are probably not considering.
+It’s good when you’re trying to add more fruit to your diet because it tastes so good you have no problem eating it.
+However, you have to consider that when you eat whole fruit, the pulp and skin probably have fiber that fills you up.
 On the contrary, I could definitely finish a gallon of juice in a day, absolutely no problem.

 What is Agua Fresca?